 I came to law as a second (or third) career after serving in the military and working in management positions.
 I have been practicing law since 1997 but I worked for a law firm that handled bankruptcies during law school.
 I guess you could say that I have been handling bankruptcies for longer than I have been a lawyer.
 One of the first cases that I assisted with was for a middle age couple who had worked hard all their life.
 They owned their home and were doing well.
 Then their teenage daughter was found to have a brain tumor.
 After her medical treatments were over, this couple owed over $200,000 in medical debt and this was after the insurance had paid it’s share.
 We were able get them out from under this crushing medical debt.
 Another early case was a young mother who made a really bad choice of her husband.
 After they were married, he convinced her to open credit cards and even get a car loan for him, all in her name alone.
 She got pregnant and he took off leaving her with all the debt.
 Again, we were able to help her get out of this debt through a bankruptcy.
 Since law school, I have seen how bankruptcy can help individuals get back on track financially.

 After working for the same law firm that I started with in law school for a few years, I came to work for my current firm in 2001.
 At that time, the managing attorney of the firm was looking towards retirement and wanted someone who could take over the practice.
 Three years after I came on board, we became a partnership and then he retired in 2005.
 Since that time, I have worked hard to build up my bankruptcy practice.
-In addition to bankruptcy, my firm also handles uncontested divorces, some estate planning and child custody cases.
+In addition to bankruptcy, my firm also handles uncontested divorces and child custody cases.
 Now I find that I am at the point where I want to look towards my own retirement and want an associate who wants to eventually own his or her own practice without having to start from scratch.

 At this point in my career, I lead a balanced life.
 Unless there is something that has to be completed immediately, I normally work from 9 to 5 each day.
 We do take evening appointments one evening a week and appointments on one Saturday morning a month.
 I have seven grandchildren and I like to spend time with them.
 I am also very active in my church and with a local organization that works with at risk or homeless youth and young adults.
 My husband of over 25 years is semi-retired.
 He currently keeps the books for the firm and acts as our firm handyman.
 I believe that work is to support my chosen life style rather than living to work.